Litvy9k/INFS803_Group5_2025/README.md

 /api/user/update/ update email, first/last name, password and avatar

-/api/main/post/create/
+/api/main/post/create/ - create post, login (access token) required

+/api/main/post/delete/<post_id>/ - op or moderator only ofc

-/api/main/post/delete/<post_id> - op or moderator only ofc
+/api/main/post/edit/<post_id>/ - op or moderator only ofc

+/api/main/post/ - get all posts, login (access token) required

+/api/main/post/<post_id>/ - get selected post, login (access token) required

 also there will be a 405 error in DRF visualized apis but it shouldn't be a problem for frontend